OpenMoonRay/openmoonray-docs/docs/moonray/volumes/BaseVolume.md

           | voxel size = 2

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Toggle method to specify grid resolution of baked density grid.

-		default: for shaders that are bound to vdb volumes, use vdb resolution.
-For shaders that are bounds to mesh geometriesuse 100 divisions

-		divisions: specify number of divisions.

-		voxel size: specify voxel size.</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Toggle method to specify grid resolution of baked density grid.<br>		default: for shaders that are bound to vdb volumes, use vdb resolution.
+For shaders that are bounds to mesh geometriesuse 100 divisions<br>		divisions: specify number of divisions.<br>		voxel size: specify voxel size.</p>

     </p>